cncf/devstats-helm/README.md

 # On nodes

-- Run kubeadm join command that was generated at the end of master node kubeadm init output.
+- Run kubeadm join command that was generated at the end of master node kubeadm init output, or get a fresh one via: `` sudo kubeadm token create --print-join-command ``.
 - Add history stuff: `cp ~/.bash_history ~/.history; vim ~/.bashrc ~/.inputrc`:
 ```
 # History stuff